Rhitabrat/rhitabrat/README.md

 <hr />

-- 👨‍💻 Always searching for new problems to work on.
+- 👨‍💻 Always searching for new problems to work on
-- 🪑 I’m also currently working as a Python Developer and Content Editor at <a href="https://www.programiz.com/" target="_blank">Programiz</a>.
+- 🪑 I’m also currently working as a Python Developer and Content Editor at <a href="https://www.programiz.com/" target="_blank">Programiz</a>
 - ⚽️ Big fan of Brazilian Football, to be specific - Neymar and Ronaldinho
-- 🌏 Find more about me <a href="https://rhitabrat.github.io/"> rhitabrat.github.io</a>
+- 🌏 Find more about me at <a href="https://rhitabrat.github.io/"> rhitabrat.github.io</a>

 <hr/>